Patient Questions, Answered

 • It’s been at least day 5 since symptoms started, and

-• you’ve been fever-free for 24 hours without medication, and
+• you’ve been fever-free for 24 hours and feeling well, and

 • you’re not coughing constantly or feeling wiped out.

-Guidance on returning to work after the flu: at least five days since symptoms began, fever-free for 24 hours without medication, and no persistent coughing or fatigue.
+Guidance on returning to work after the flu: at least five days since symptoms began, fever-free for 24 hours and feeling well, and no persistent coughing or fatigue.

 Still coughing?
 Mask around others and avoid sharing food or close contact for a couple of days (IDSA; MJA infection control).

-Parents: Children can remain contagious longer; check with your GP or nurse if unsure.
+Parents: children can stay contagious longer; check with your GP or nurse if you’re unsure.

 Who Is Contagious for Longer With the Flu?

-Flu nurse tip: “If you care for young kids or live with someone high-risk, give it a little longer before you’re back to normal close contact.”Aitor Aspiazu, RN & Nurse Immuniser
+Flu nurse tip: “If you care for young kids or live with someone high-risk, give it a little longer before you’re back to normal close contact.”Aitor Aspiazu, Registered Nurse & Accredited Nurse Immuniser

 How Long to Isolate With the Flu? — Hygiene & Surface Survival